HG Seravee Gundam – Part 5

 Again use a styrene sheet cut to shape to cover the “holes” under the square plastic sticks.

-Second one almost done.
+The second one is almost done.

 Compared to the first one.
 Note that the v-grooved styrene sheet is propped up by the same square plastic sticks as well.